ADVERTISEMENT

 1. Belly rubs

-Most dogs absolutely adore belly rubs and chances are so does your dog.
+Most dogs absolutely adore belly rubs, and chances are, so does your dog.
 Many dogs can’t resist belly rubs because the fur on their bellies is usually softer and thinner.

 2. Ear scratches

 Dogs adore ear scratches because they have a bunch of nerves in their ears.
-When you scratch, you’re stimulating these nerves, which sends pleasure signals to their brain.
+When you scratch, you’re stimulating these nerves, which send pleasure signals to their brain.
 It’s like turning on their personal happy button.

 Ear scratches can also stimulate the pituitary and hypothalamus glands and cause them to release endorphins.
 These are hormones that act as natural painkillers and mood elevators.
 Ear scratches are a win-win for both you and your pet.